-We consider the above technical workflows to be potentially significant tools in optimizing multi-well developments.
-We anticipate that all of our horizontal wells to be drilled in 2019 will utilize at least some aspects of the above workflows.
-If our preliminary applications of these workflows are replicated in forward-looking well planning, we anticipate this will positively impact our ability to select optimal multi-well development plans.
+We consider the above technical workflows as tools in optimizing multi-well developments.
+We anticipate that all of our horizontal wells to be drilled in 2020 will utilize at least some aspects of the above workflows which we believe will positively impact results.
+The workflows are also used in our basin-wide geocellular models, creating a competitive edge for our future acquisition analysis.